 I never pack light either haha.
 It is definitely smarter to though.
 I would assume that if you’re going to a foreign country you’ll do your fair share of shopping, so take the essential clothes and toiletries.

 I would suggest if you can, taking two suitcases.
 A big one, and then pack a small one inside of it.
 So then you definitely have room for your shopping sprees ;)posted about 4 years ago

 I hate packing light, it means Im gonna show up with nothing I want, but I had to learn to do it.
 My system is totally weird, but I help everyone with their suitcases now.

 I empty my wardrobe, literally. (its also an excuse to clear out useless pieces, and clean up)

 Three piles, one of those trusty things you always look good in, the 2nd of things you know you really don’t need, and one of maybes, things you like but often overlook.

 Pick the best from the Yes pile, and a few from the maybe, things that would go well with the first pile.
 Also, you’ll probably shop, and jewelry is a big outfit transformer.

 I’m jealous!!!
 Have fun it Italy!
 You’re definitely going to buy more than you plan to, so leave room in your suitcase.
 Shipping things internationally is very expensive as are extra baggage fees.
 I would pack classic staple pieces, like your favorite pair of jeans, a shirtdress, basic t-shirts and blouses, etc. Pack fun lightweight accessories to mix things up, like scarves and costume jewelry.
 But keep in mind not to take anything that you’re not prepared to lose, especially jewelry!
-Also, if you bring a pair of comfortable flats, they will serve you well, but be completely destroyed by the end of the trip.posted over 3 years ago
+Also, if you bring a pair of comfortable flats, they will serve you well, but be completely destroyed by the end of the trip.posted almost 4 years ago